rostislav-matveev/FvwmPy/README.md

   `m.config` database.
 You can insert the following lines in your code to keep the database up to date
   ```
+  m.getconfig()
   m.register_handler(fvwmpy.M_FOR_CONFIG, m.h_saveconfig)
-  m.mask |= M_SENDCONFIG
+  m.mask |= M_SENDCONFIG | M_CONFIG_INFO
-  ### If you want to process config in a syncronous manner
+  ### If you want to process config in a synchronous manner
+  ### e.g. the masks may be affected
   #m.register_handler(fvwmpy.M_FOR_CONFIG, m.h_unlock)
   #m.syncmask |= M_FOR_CONFIG
   ```
-  `m.h_saveconfig(pack)` does not send *NOP Unlock* command to FVWM.
+  `m.h_saveconfig(pack)` does not send *NOP UNLOCK* command to FVWM.
-  In case you want to process configuration information syncronously register  `m.h_unlock` after `m.h_saveconfig`.
+  In case you want to process configuration information synchronously register  `m.h_unlock` after `m.h_saveconfig`.

 - **`m.h_unlock(pack)`**

-  This handler completely ignores its argument and send the *NOP UnLock* command to FVWM.
-FVWM waits for *NOP UnLock* after sending packets matching `m.syncmask`, so it make sence to
+  This handler completely ignores its argument and send the *NOP UNLOCK* command to FVWM.
+FVWM waits for *NOP UNLOCK* after sending packets matching `m.syncmask`, so it make sense to
   ```
   m.register_handler(m.syncmask,m.h_unlock)
   ```